-Many manufacturing companies have had thriving businesses for decades without the help of a standalone CRM (customer relationship management) system.
+Many manufacturing companies have maintained thriving businesses for decades without relying on a standalone CRM (Customer Relationship Management) system.

 For many manufacturers, the ERP system has served as the company’s shared repository of customer information.

-Individual salespeople have managed end customer, dealer, and distributor personnel information as contacts in email.
+Individual salespeople have managed end-customer, dealer, and distributor personnel information as contacts in their email.

-A salesperson at a manufacturer who manages major accounts knows precisely who to stay in touch with.
+A salesperson at a manufacturer who manages major accounts knows precisely whom to stay in touch with.
 In their case, it’s the quality of relationships, not the quantity.

 For manufacturers that do not have a CRM system in place, here are some of the places where we’ve seen customer data stored: